thegismar/pYearn/README.md

-# pi-yVaultapy
+# pYearn

-A simple script to poll the sharesValue for staked tokens in yearn.finance yVaults, and extrapolate compounding hourly APY, averaged over the last 24 hours.

-Runs on MongoDB
+A simple API that provides ROI for the different vaults of yearn.finance.